rakkit/rakkit.github.io/_pages/about.md

 ---
 permalink: /
-title: "Towards better understand of underwater world by vision"
+title: "Towards Better Understand of The Underwater World "
 #excerpt: "About me"
 author_profile: False
 redirect_from: